 Integrating technology into the classroom is integral to students’ education and is transforming the way students learn in the classroom.

-Today’s students are born into technology-heavy environments and, therefore, are brought up knowing how to use different forms of technology.
+Today’s students are born into technology-heavy environments and are brought up knowing how to technology with ease.
 As a result, sometimes students have a greater understanding of technology than their teachers.
-Because of students’ reliance on technology, they are also helping to drive the demand for integrating technology into the classroom.
+Students’ reliance on technology helps drive the demand for integrating technology into the classroom.

-Incorporating technology into the classroom not only helps students to learn how to use the technology, but it also teaches them how to creatively approach projects and problem solve.
+Incorporating technology into the classroom helps students learn how to use the technology and teaches them how to approach projects and problem-solve creatively.
 There are resources and information available to help teachers incorporate technology into their classroom environments.

 Integrating Technology into the Classroom Tips